 Be very wary of any lawyer who guarantees a specific result in your divorce case.
-All litigation is inherently risky and can be influenced by present circumstances, future developments, and the decisions and attitude of the judge.
+All litigation is inherently risky and can be influenced by present circumstances, future developments, and the decisions and attitude of the divorce master.
 Every case has strengths and weaknesses, and your lawyer should point out both.
-You can trust an attorney who tells it like it is-who is candid with you about your chances of obtaining a particular outcome.
+You can trust an attorney who tells it like it is who is candid with you about your chances of obtaining a particular outcome.
 You cannot trust an attorney who simply tells you what you want to hear.

-12. Does the Lawyer underscore that your children's BEST INTERESTS ARE YOUR HIGHEST PRIORITIES?
+12. DOES THE LAWYER UNDERSCORE THAT YOUR CHILDREN'S BEST INTERESTS ARE YOUR HIGHEST PRIORITIES?